sahil1sk/First-Nodejs-app/README.txt

 npm install passport@0.4.0 --save  				// installing for using passport npm intstall passport-local@1.0.0 --save        // installing for using local passport which make the local authentication easy npm install passport-local-mongoose@5.0.1 --save // mongoose passport is very smart it is supportive with mongoose schema automatically done all the stuff

+// ==> Install for using JWT
+npm install jsonwebtoken@8.3.0 --save    // installing JWT npm install passport-jwt@4.0.0 --save    // install for using JWT with passport which provides many built in things